zssvaidar/import-feeds/desc/import-feeds-desc-en.md

 #### Adding Product Attributes

-The "Import Feeds" module also allows you to import *[product attribute](https://treopim.com/help/products) values*, including [multilingual attributes](https://treopim.com/store/multi-languages#multilingual-attributes).
+The "Import Feeds" module also allows you to import *[product attribute](https://atropim.com/help/products) values*, including [multilingual attributes](https://atropim.com/store/multi-languages#multilingual-attributes).
 They can be added to the import feed on the `CONFIGURATOR` panel via the `Add product attribute` option from the adding drop-down menu:

 ![Product attribute adding](_assets/add-attribute.jpg)

-Please, note that this feature is available only when the [TreoPIM module](https://treopim.com/help/what-is-treopim) is installed together with the "Import Feeds" module.
+Please, note that this feature is available only when the [AtroPIM module](https://atropim.com/help/what-is-atropim) is installed together with the "Import Feeds" module.

 In the creation pop-up that appears, select the attribute from the list of the existing attributes, define its default value and/or select its file column.
 Also define the attribute scope level – `Global` or `Channel`.